 Probably the most famous climb in the Atlas Mountains, Tizi n Tichka is less remote than Tizi n Test but the road is smoother and views just as incredible.
-This used to be the highlight of the main one day classic ride in this part of Morocco, Marrakesh – Ouarzazate but extensive road works in the last few years have made the road leading to the climb un-rideable so you need to start with a transfer to the start.
+This used to be the highlight of the main one-day classic ride in this part of Morocco (Marrakesh – Ouarzazate) but extensive road works in the last few years have made the road leading to the climb un-rideable, meaning you will need to start with a transfer to the start.

-The road is open all year and this is busy (compared to other roads in the Atlas Mountains) with traffic going to and from Marrakesh.
-The summit at 2,257m gets regular snow through the winter but can be warm and sunny even in December & January.
-The road is worked on regularly so as long as the temperatures are ok for you, the climb will be passable.
-The best time to ride in the Atlas is late Feb to early May, and then October & November.
-Most people riding Tizi n Tichka will be riding from Marrakesh so the temperature difference between the start of the climb and the summit can be massive so make sure you are well prepared.
+The road is open all year and is busy (compared to other roads in the Atlas Mountains) with traffic going to and from Marrakesh.
+The summit at 2,257 metres gets regular snow through the winter, but can be warm and sunny even in December and January.
+The road is worked on regularly so as long as the temperatures are suitable for you, the climb will be passable.
+The best time to ride in the Atlas is late-February to early-May and then October and November.
+Most people riding Tizi n Tichka will be riding from Marrakesh so the temperature difference between the start of the climb and the summit can be significant.
+As a result, we advise you to be well prepared.

 Riding Tizi n Tichka

 The summit is 104km from Marrakesh, but constant roadworks make it necessary to do the first part on a transfer and start the ride.
 The road has been resurfaced over a number of years all the way up the climb and goes from loose gravel to smooth tarmac as you get to the start of the climb.
 There are some shops by the side of the road here if you need anything.